andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 In order to *mine* a block, miners have to collect transactions and find a block nonce (an arbitrary integer) via brute-force such that *the hash of the block starts with a certain number of zeros*.

-The number of zeros required is the mining difficulty.
-It is self-adjusting so that *the average block time is 10 minutes*.
+The number of preceding zeros required in the block hash is the mining difficulty.

+The mining difficulty self-adjusts so that *the average block time is 10 minutes*.

 ---